What is VMware Replication and how it works

 As we know, replication is generally used for fast disaster recovery.
 If you want to ensure business continuity in the event of an unexpected disaster, you can choose replication.
 However, backup is more commonly used for long-term data security.
-Backup provides a stable and secure method for VM protection which is different from replication that only offers 24 recovery points for a short-term protection.
+Backup provides a stable and secure method for VM protection, which is different from replication that only offers 24 recovery points for a short-term protection.
 So, performing backup and recovery is a good solution for VM replication.
-Using a professional backup software which safeguards your business for a long term.
+Using a professional VMware replication software safeguards your business for a long term.

-For VMware backup software, I will use a free VMware backup software - AOMEI Cyber Backup as an instance to show you how to achieve instant VM protection in this part.
+For VMware backup software, I will use a free VMware backup software - AOMEI Cyber Backup as an instance to show you how to achieve instant VM protection for free.

 This software can help you to do the followings easily.

 ✦ Automatic VMware Backup: Auto backup virtual machines on regular basis to protect VMware workloads continuously.

 ✦ Multiple VM Backup: batch backup large numbers of VMs managed by vCenter Server, or multiple VMs on a standalone ESXi host.